Your free business.com+ membership unlocks exclusive tech deals and advisor support

 3. Too much noise can be distracting.

 Complete silence is rare in a communal space.
 Some employees are more deeply affected by background noise than others.
-But, a noisy work environment can lead to an overall decline in productivity and an increase in stress.
-And stress and productivity don’t mix.
+However, excessive ambient noise contributes to cognitive fatigue and increased error rates.
+In other words, stress and productivity don’t mix.

 4. The wrong floor plan won’t allow for collaboration and privacy.